itsdreezy/wearhacks2017/README.md

 -Display someone's Google calendar/to-do list in a 3D space

+  -use google calendar API to display events on someone's calendar on a computer in C#

 -Enable interaction with the calendar in the 3D space

 Code for our project made at Wearhacks 2017